 In August 2020, Petrov told Metal Hammer about how he found out about his cancer: "A couple of months ago.
 I felt a lump in my solar plexus.
 And I was, like, 'Okay, I'll ignore it.'
 But then it started to hurt, so I went to the doctor, and they X-rayed it quickly and said, 'You have to go to the specialist.'
 That was weird.
 You can't imagine what it feels like.
 Your whole body goes warm.
 It's, like, 'Fucking hell.'"

-Although Petrov revealed his cancer was "incurable," he said that the doctors were "hoping" they will be able to treat it.
-"I will find out when I meet my doctor, who is the best doctor when it comes to this particular cancer," he explained at the time.
-"Being young, the doctor said there's hopefully a way to control it so it doesn't spread, or maybe even make it smaller."
+Although Petrov revealed his cancer was "incurable," he said that the doctors were "hoping" they would be able to treat it.
+"Being young, the doctor said there's hopefully a way to control it so it doesn't spread, or maybe even make it smaller," he said.

 ENTOMBED A.D. was formed in 2014 when Petrov and other members of ENTOMBED decided to change the band's name in order to avoid a legal battle with ENTOMBED guitarist Alex Hellid who didn't want his former bandmates to use the ENTOMBED moniker.